agamarora/groq_llm_comparator/readme.md

 3. Add your Groq API key in the sidebar.

-4. Select models to compare.
+4. Select models to compare, give a prompt to compare and click Compare.
+You can change additional settings like temperature, top_p, max_tokens.
 [Optional] You can use a comparator model to expand on the analysis.

 ## Contributing